Crack team fights to clean Rio's polluted bay before Olympics

 By Stephen Eisenhammer

-RIO DE JANEIRO Before dawn one day in August, two men disguised as fishermen hid in the dark outside the compound of an oil service company on Rio de Janeiro's picturesque Guanabara Bay, the site of next year's Olympic sailing competition.
+RIO DE JANEIRO, Dec 18 Before dawn one day in August, two men disguised as fishermen hid in the dark outside the compound of an oil service company on Rio de Janeiro's picturesque Guanabara Bay, the site of next year's Olympic sailing competition.

 When a pipe began oozing pungent liquid into the bay, they took pictures and a water sample.